tarantool/docker/README.md

 ### `TARANTOOL_PROMETHEUS_DEFAULT_METRICS_PORT`

 Optional.
-If specified tarantool will start http server on given port and expose prometheus `metrics` endpoint with common metrics (fibers, memory, network, replication, etc.).
+If specified, Tarantool will start an HTTP server on the provided port and expose the Prometheus `metrics` endpoint with common metrics (fibers, memory, network, replication, etc.).

 ### `TARANTOOL_REPLICATION`